 West Chester, OH 45069

-If you have any questions about this event please email our Volunteer Chapter Coordinator, Deborah at email@example.com.
+If you have any questions about our monthly support meetings please email our Volunteer Chapter Coordinator, Deborah at email@example.com.

 The Cincinnati/Dayton Chapter wants to thank our own Beth Klaine, a nurse with a degree in Nutrition, for taking us on a PKD nutritional tour of the Harpers Point Kroger on Tuesday evening, October 21.
 Beth spent about 1 1⁄2 hours drawing our attention to the sodium, potassium, protein, and sugar content of various foods located through-out the store.

 Beth suggested the following web sites, publications and apps if you want to learn more about good PKD nutrition:

 4. American Heart Association:www.heart.org/HEARTORG (Look for "Getting Healthy" tab)

 Adults and children over the age of 10 were invited to participate in a discussion of current Polycystic Kidney Disease (PKD) research and went on a tour of the Cincinnati Children’s Hospital and University of Cincinnati labs where local PKD research is conducted on May 18.
 You can read the lab tour handout which is an article with links that was written by the researchers.

 Cincinnati/Dayton Walk for PKD